 Whether it is pre-fabricated or custom, setting up a commercial grow room is an essential part of starting a cannabis business.
-Setting up a commercial grow room for cannabis can also be very expensive.
-Because of this, commercial grow rooms need to balance sustainability and efficiency with high quality inputs like nutrients and lighting.
+Setting up a commercial grow room for cannabis can also be a very expensive add to your list of Cannabis SOPs.
+Because of this, commercial cannabis cultivation requires balanced sustainability and efficiency with high quality inputs like nutrients and lighting.

 What is a Commercial Grow Room for Cannabis?

 A commercial grow room is a manufacturing scale indoor growing area for cannabis.
-Commercial grow rooms are the most expensive way to cultivate cannabis compared to growing cannabis in a greenhouse or outdoors.
+Commercial grow rooms are the most expensive way to cultivate cannabis compared to growing cannabis in a cannabis greenhouse, greenhouse management system, or outdoors.
 Some cannabis businesses opt for pre-fabricated grow rooms, but more often set up custom commercial grow rooms.